 Please use the dropdown buttons to set your preferred options, or use the checkbox to accept the defaults.

-Concerto performances take Steven Osborne to major orchestras all over the world, and he has enjoyed collaborations with many renowned conductors, whilst his recitals are publicly and critically acclaimed without exception.
-He has performed in many of the world’s prestigious venues including the Vienna Konzerthaus, Amsterdam’s Concertgebouw, the Berliner Philharmonie, Brussels’ Palais des Beaux-Arts, Tokyo’s Suntory Hall, the Kennedy Center in Washington and Carnegie Hall in New York, and is a regular guest at Wigmore Hall and New York’s Lincoln Center.
+Concerto performances take Steven Osborne to major orchestras all over the world.
+He has enjoyed collaborations with many renowned conductors, whilst his recitals are publicly and critically acclaimed without exception.
+He has performed in many of the world’s prestigious venues, including the Vienna Konzerthaus, Amsterdam’s Concertgebouw, the Berliner Philharmonie, Brussels’s Palais des Beaux-Arts, Tokyo’s Suntory Hall, the Kennedy Center in Washington and Carnegie Hall in New York, and is a regular guest at Wigmore Hall and New York’s Lincoln Center.
 His chamber music partners include Alban Gerhardt, Paul Lewis, James Ehnes and Alina Ibragimova.

-In his twenty-one years as a Hyperion recording artist Steven’s twenty-nine releases have accumulated numerous awards in the UK, France, Germany and the USA, including two Gramophone Awards, three Preise der Deutschen Schallplattenkritik and a Choc in Classica magazine, in addition to a clutch of Editor’s Choices in Gramophone, and Recordings of the Year from The Daily Telegraph, The Guardian, The Times and The Sunday Times.
-His recordings span a wide range of repertoire including works by Beethoven, Schubert, Debussy, Ravel, Liszt, Stravinsky, Prokofiev, Rachmaninov, Medtner, Messiaen, Britten, Tippett, Crumb and Feldman.
+In his twenty-two years as a Hyperion recording artist, Steven’s thirty releases have accumulated numerous awards in the UK, France, Germany and the USA, including two Gramophone Awards, three Preise der Deutschen Schallplattenkritik, a BBC Music Magazine Award and a Choc in Classica magazine, in addition to a clutch of Editor’s Choices in Gramophone, and Recordings of the Year from The Daily Telegraph, The Guardian, The Times and The Sunday Times.
+His recordings span a wide range of repertoire, including works by Beethoven, Schubert, Debussy, Ravel, Liszt, Stravinsky, Prokofiev, Rachmaninov, Medtner, Messiaen, Britten, Tippett, Crumb and Feldman.

 Born in Scotland, Steven Osborne studied with Richard Beauchamp at St Mary’s Music School in Edinburgh, and Renna Kellaway at the Royal Northern College of Music in Manchester.
-He won first prize at the prestigious Clara Haskil Competition in 1991 and the Naumburg International Competition in 1997.
-He is a Visiting Professor at the Royal Academy of Music and was elected a Fellow of the Royal Society of Edinburgh in March 2014.
+He won first prize at the prestigious Clara Haskil Competition in 1991 and at the Naumburg International Competition in 1997.
+He is a Visiting Professor at the Royal Academy of Music and was elected a Fellow of the Royal Society of Edinburgh in 2014.
+In 2022 Steven was awarded an OBE for services to music.